makijurowski/transcribe-me-site/README.md

 **Transform your handwritten notes into digital text instantly!**

-TranscribeMe is a powerful, AI-driven web application that converts your handwritten notes from images into clean, formatted digital text.
+TranscribeMe is a powerful, secure, and AI-driven web application that converts your handwritten notes from images into clean, formatted digital text.
 Powered by OpenAI's GPT-4.1 vision capabilities, it intelligently reads your handwriting and outputs beautifully formatted Markdown that's ready to use.

 ## Why TranscribeMe?